Character page for Alita: Battle Angel.

 - Bald, Black Leader Guy: From the rare Heel side.

-- Death by Adaptation: Unlike the manga, Vector dies by Alita's sword while channeling Nova.
+- Death by Adaptation: Unlike the manga, Vector dies from being stabbed in the chest by Alita while channeling Nova.
 Though, death being cheap in their world, he may return.

 - Exact Words: Vector maintains, when confronted, that he does send people to Zalem.
 The most valuable bits of them, anyway.